Nucleosynthesis Conditions in Outflows of White Dwarfs Collapsing to Neutron Stars: Summary, discussion, and conclusions

 Naturally, our conclusions on the role that rapid rotation can play for NS birth, neutrino emission from hot PNSs, and the corresponding properties of the neutrino-driven (wind) ejecta are also relevant for collapsing stellar cores, if such cores can retain similar amounts of angular momentum as considered for our initial WDs.
 This, however, seems unlikely for single stars with magnetic fields \citep{Heger+2005} unless special circumstances apply such as very rapid rotation of the stars due to unusual birth conditions or binary interaction \citep{Woosley+2006} or due to low-metallicity, quasi-chemically homogeneous evolution \citep{Aguilera-Dena+2020}.

 A caveat of our simulations is that they do not include the effects of magnetic fields or of any form of viscous angular momentum transport (beyond the consequences of a low level of numerical viscosity).
-Thus they should be considered as benchmark cases for further exploration that will account for such additional physics, preferentially in 3D, to also allow for magnetically driven jets and torus outflows as well as triaxial (spiral and bar-mode) instabilities triggered by differential rotation.
+Thus they should be considered as reference cases for comparison with future long-term simulations that will account for such additional physics, preferentially in 3D, to also allow for magnetically driven jets and torus outflows as well as triaxial (spiral and bar-mode) instabilities triggered by differential rotation.
 It seems unlikely that the consequences of magnetic fields will overrule our basic conclusions.
-This expectation receives support by the MHD calculations of \citet{Dessart+2007} and \citet{ChiKitCheong+2024}.
-However, a more detailed comparison of our results with those previous papers is difficult, because in addition to the MHD effects the simulations differ in many other aspects, e.g., in the initial WD setups, the neutrino transport approximations and neutrino interaction rates, the EoS treatments, and the employed numerical grids and spatial resolution.
+This expectation receives support by the MHD calculations of \citet{Dessart+2007} and \citet{ChiKitCheong+2024}, although, for example, the anti-correlation between ejecta mass and initial rotation parameter $\beta_\mathrm{i}$ may be affected by magnetically-driven or spiral-arm-driven mass ejection in 3D models \citep[see][]{LongoMicchi+2023}.
+The strength of such effects is likely to depend on the angular-velocity profiles and magnetic fields in the pre-collapse WDs.
+However, a more detailed comparison of our results with those previous papers is difficult, because in addition to the MHD effects the simulations differ in many other aspects, e.g., in the initial WD setups (including, in particular, the initial angular-momentum distribution), the neutrino transport approximations and neutrino interaction rates, the EoS treatments, and the employed numerical grids and spatial resolution.
 All of these aspects can influence the outflow properties, for which reason our findings reveal major differences even relative to previous models without or with low magnetic fields.
 Meaningful conclusions on the influence of magnetic fields require a comparison of models with otherwise the same physics and numerics.